 The interpretation of “Judging” and “Perceiving” in MBTI is quite strange.

 Let me explain why I think so.

-Look again at the previous diagram.
+Look again at the previous figure.

-Let’s consider the diagram in ①.
+Let’s consider the figure in ①.

 In this case, the superior function should be “thinking,” and the auxiliary function should be “sensation” (in Jung’s Typology, “intuition” is also considered as an auxiliary).

 “Thinking” belongs to the “judging function.”

 Therefore, if a person with this type is an extrovert, the MBTI would call this type an ESTJ.